Health Sciences Immunization Program (HSIP)

 Please note that the health fee is not health insurance.
 More information about getting health insurance coverage can be found on the Hall Health Center website.

 We recommend students learn what health services are offered at the student health center on their “home” campus and in the community.
-Our Health Care Resources information sheet may also be of assistance for students who need initial or ongoing services in the WWAMI (Washington, Wyoming, Alaska, Montana, and Idaho) region.
+Our Health Care Resources information sheet may also be of assistance for students who need initial or ongoing services in the WWAMI region (Washington, Wyoming, Alaska, Montana, and Idaho).

 Frequently Asked Questions (FAQ)